mjavadshamsi/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---
 Welcome!\
 I am a PhD candidate in Economics at the London School of Economics and Political Science and a PhD Scholar at the Institute for Fiscal Studies.
 I received my MRes from LSE in 2020.
 Before joining LSE, I obtained a BSc and an MSc from the Sharif University of Technology.
-My research interests lie in the field of applied econometrics.
+My research interests lie in the field of applied microeconomics.
 I am interested in using empirical methods to answer questions across a broad range of topics.
 Currently, I am studying the political economy effects of immigration.